 Do you prefer your thin mints cold as well?
 If so, wait until you taste these homemade thin mint cookies after hanging out in the freezer for awhile. 🙂

 Which, I’d like to add so there is no confusion, I fully support girl scout troops!
-I still purchase several boxes from my friend’s daughters and from the sweet gals outside my grocery store.
+I still purchase several boxes from my friend’s daughters and from the sweet troops outside my grocery store.

 These Homemade Thin Mint Cookies Are:

-- Super soft in the centers
+- Slightly crunchy in the centers

 - Perfectly pepperminty